Rhode Island Gun Laws

 0

 Rhode Island is a shall-issue state.
-Concealed carry is legal in Rhode Island with a License to Carry Concealed Weapons (LCCW) and licenses are available to residents at least 21 years old.
-Concealed carry permits are issued at the local level by the police chief or by the attorney general.
+Concealed carry is legal in Rhode Island with a License to Carry Concealed Weapons (LCCW).
+Licenses are available to residents at least 21 years old.
+Concealed-carry permits are issued at the local level by the police chief or by the attorney general.

-Yes, there is a 7-day waiting period to buy a firearm in Rhode Island.
+Yes.
+There is a seven-day waiting period to buy a firearm in Rhode Island.

-Yes, in Rhode Island a permit is required to purchase handguns; there is no permit required to buy long guns.
+Yes.
+A permit, known in Rhode Island as a Blue Card, is required to purchase handguns.
+There is no permit required to buy long guns.

-Who Is Eligible To Obtain a Concealed Carry Permit or License to Carry Concealed Weapons (LCCW) in Rhode Island?
+Who is eligible to obtain a License to Carry Concealed Weapons (LCCW) in Rhode Island?

-Any Rhode Island state resident who is at least 21 years of age can apply for a Concealed Carry Permit or License to Carry Concealed Weapons (LCCW).
+Any Rhode Island resident at least 21 years of age can apply for a License to Carry Concealed Weapons (LCCW).

-Is Firearms Training A Requirement in Rhode Island For a Concealed Carry Permit or License to Carry Concealed Weapons (LCCW)?
+Is firearms training a requirement in Rhode Island for a License to Carry Concealed Weapons (LCCW)?

-Yes, in Rhode Island a firearms training course is required for a for a Concealed Carry Permit or License to Carry Concealed Weapons (LCCW).
+Yes.
+A firearms-training course is required for a for a Rhode Island License to Carry Concealed Weapons (LCCW).

-What Are The Requirements To Obtain a Concealed Carry Permit or License to Carry Concealed Weapons (LCCW) in Rhode Island?
+What are the requirements to obtain a License to Carry Concealed Weapons (LCCW) in Rhode Island?

-Guidelines to obtain a Rhode Island Concealed Carry Permit or License to Carry Concealed Weapons (LCCW):
+Applicants for a Rhode Island License to Carry Concealed Weapons (LCCW) must:

 • Must meet federal law requirements